htmcharles/Mqtt-LightControl/README.md

 The Python script:
 1. Connects to the same HiveMQ broker using the paho-mqtt library
 2. Subscribes to the `/charles/light_control` topic
+3. Displays the light status in a GUI window
-3. Prints messages when it receives "ON" or "OFF" commands
+4. Updates the GUI in real-time when it receives "ON" or "OFF" commands

 ## Troubleshooting